Zetison/badger/README.md

 - dependencies: Additional dependent variables.
 These are python expressions evaluated at runtime.
 - parse: Regular expressions for searching in stdout.
 Python regexp syntax.
 Each defined group will end up in the output.
+(String or list)

 Most of these are optional, but `executable`, `parameters` and `parse` must be present.